wolfSSL/oss-fuzz-targets/README.md

 names, the content of data will be exactly the content of the file.
 Otherwise, it will contain the fuzzed version of files in the corpus.

-From here, all you need to do to accomplish the test is to pass `data` and `sz` to whatever API call you wish to fuzz.
-For examples, please see the other fuzz targets contained in this directory.
+From here, `data` and `sz` must become the input of another function.
+In many cases, this is as simple as using `data` and `sz` in the function call, but sometimes creativity must be used to expose the library to the fuzzed data.

 ### <a name="target_opt">Options</a>

 An options file will indicate to OSS-Fuzz which flags and values to pass to the fuzz target when running it.
-It is not required, but it is recommended that you at least define `max_len`.

-An options file should be named the same as the source code, but with ".options" in place of ".c".
+An options file must be named `target.options`.

 The format seems to be similar to [the ini format][ini], though no explicit confirmation of this was found.
-Regardless, a file about like this is suitable:
+For example, a file like this is valid:

 ```
 [libfuzzer]